Load the package

 tab_counts()

-calculates test statistics for categorical data.
+for categorical data. -

 tab_metrics()

-calculates test statistics for metric data.
+for metric data.

 Categorical variables